carlosfrias/apigee-opdk-playbook-single-region/README.md

-# Apigee OPDK Installation of a Single Data Center
+# Apigee OPDK Installation and Maintenance

-This repository contains Ansible playbooks that use roles to install Apigee Edge, Developer Portal, Baas and the Monitoring Dashboard.
+This repository contains Ansible playbooks that use roles to install, configure and maintain Apigee Edge, Developer Portal and the
+Monitoring Dashboard.
 These playbooks orchestrate the usage of the roles to achieve the installation, upgrade and maintenance of the Edge platform.
+The roles perform functionally discrete activities.
+This is important because many installation, configuration and maintenance activities are multiple invocations of the same scripts or commands except for changes in either the parameters used, the sequence of the invocations or both.
 Please see the links below for descriptions and instructions specific to your activity.

 ## General Usage Instructions